Gino Coppedè: Biography

 Starting in 1917, Coppedè worked in Rome on a series of buildings in the Art Nouveau style, forming what would later be known as the Quartiere Coppedè ("Coppedè Quarter").
-In June of the same year he became a professor of General Architecture at the University of Pisa.
+In June of the same year he became a professor of general architecture at the University of Pisa.

 Also in 1919 he was engaged in the construction of buildings in Messina under the patronage of the banking company Fratelli Cerruti Genoa.
 That year he collaborated with his brothers on the decorative fitting out and furnishings of several ships owned by the Lloyd Sabaudo and Cosulich Triestina Navigation Company.

 At this time Gaetano Rapisardi, the Sicilian architect who had married one of his daughters, worked with him on several projects in his Roman studio.

 In 1920 he designed the Palazzo Galli in Naples and the Villa Barsanti at Pietrasanta, among others.

 In April 1920 his wife died in Genoa and the following December his father, Mariano Coppedè.
-Gino, along with his brother Adolfo, then took over as directors of his fathers studio "The House Artistica".
+Gino, along with his brother Adolfo, then took over as directors of his father's studio "The House Artistica".

 Between 1920 and 1921 he worked together with Ing.
 Ugolotti and Ing.
 GL Mellucci on the preparations for a project to move the main railway station of Rome.

 In 1921, in collaboration with his brother Adolfo, during his sojourn in Lierna he designed the Villa La Gaeta on Lake Como.

 Coppedè began building the palatial residence of the Marquess of Motilla in Seville in 1924.

 In 1926 he was appointed resident professor "emeritus" at the Academy of Fine Arts, Florence in Florence.

-He died in Rome 20 September 1927 after suffering from gangrene of the lungs after complications following surgery.
+He died in Rome on 20 September 1927 after suffering from gangrene of the lungs after complications following surgery.
 He is buried in the family tomb at the cemetery of San Miniato in Florence.